-Sanjiv Mehta, CEO & Managing Director, Hindustan Unilever Limited said, “We believe Unilever is uniquely placed to help with the WASH challenge.
-Through our portfolio of health and hygiene brands - such as Lifebuoy, Domex and Pureit - we can provide support across the spectrum of WASH issues.
-Drawing on our longstanding expertise in consumer behaviour change we have developed initiatives - such as our Lifebuoy handwashing programme and Domex Toilet Academies - which teach people about the importance of WASH, drive demand for improved facilities and deliver cost-effective solutions.
-We look forward to having the opportunity to highlight the full range of WASH initiatives that Unilever runs in India and explore ways in which we can use our expertise in developing innovative partnership and delivery models to assist the Government in realizing the ‘Swachh Bharat Abhiyan’ ambition.”
+Sanjiv Mehta, CEO & Managing Director, HUL said, “We believe Unilever is uniquely placed to help with the WASH challenge.
+Through our portfolio of health and hygiene brands we can provide support across the spectrum of WASH issues.
+With our longstanding expertise in consumer behaviour change we have developed initiatives which teach people about the importance of WASH, drive demand for improved facilities and deliver cost-effective solutions.
+We look forward to opportunities to explore ways to use our expertise in developing innovative partnership and delivery models to assist the Government in realizing the ‘Swachh Bharat Abhiyan’ ambition.”

 Lifebuoy’s ‘Help A Child Reach 5’ Handwashing Ambassador Kajol Devgn said,“We need to scale up handwashing and sanitation behaviour change programmes to reach more people with life-saving messages and help reduce child mortality.
 I am proud to join Lifebuoy’s Help a Child Reach 5 handwashing campaign to help reduce preventable child deaths from diarrhoea and pneumonia.
 Help us spread the message of handwashing by sharing www.youtube.com/helpachildreach5.”